TMUniversal/discord-bot-template/README.md

 To start the bot, it must first be complied.

-- Run `npm run build`
+- Run `yarn run build`
-- You may then start with `npm start` or, if you have pm2 installed: `pm2 start pm2-start.json`
+- You may then start with `yarn start` or, if you have pm2 installed: `pm2 start pm2-start.json`
-- Alternatively: Run `npm run cs` to build and then start.
+- Alternatively: Run `yarn run cs` to build and then start.

 # Credits